magnuskokk/grpc-tools/README.md

 * Swagger docs are generated into `./swagger/idl/{name}/{name}{version}`.
 * Typescript client is generated into `./frontend/generated` (this needs work).

-Now that you have the environment loaded, you can run some commands.
+Creating new services is just a matter of creating a `.proto` file, running generators, implementing the package under `api` and creating an entry in `docker-compose.yml` so it can run.

 There are two example services `raspi` and `echo`.

 ## List all tasks
 * `$ tusk`